 3. How is dengue fever transmitted to humans?

 Dengue is transmitted to humans from the bite of the Aedes aegypti or more rarely the Aedes albopictus mosquito, both of which feed exclusively during daylight hours.
-The Aedes aegypti mosquito does not naturally have the dengue virus; it has to pick it up from a person sick with dengue.
-Therefore the transmission of the dengue virus cannot be spread directly from person to person without the aid of the mosquito.
+The Aedes aegypti mosquito does not naturally have the dengue virus - it is transferred from a person sick with dengue.
+Therefore the transmission of the dengue virus cannot be spread directly from person-to-person without the aid of the mosquito.

 4. Is there a cure or treatment for dengue?

-Unfortunately, there is no effective vaccine for dengue; however there are many ongoing vaccine research programs in various stages of development.
-There is also no specific medication for treatment of a dengue infection.
-People infected with the virus are commonly prescribed painkillers and advised to rest and drink plenty of fluids.
+Unfortunately, there is no effective vaccine for dengue.
+However, there are many ongoing vaccine research programs in various stages of development.
+There is also no specific medication for treating a dengue infection.
+People infected with the virus are commonly prescribed painkillers, advised to rest and to drink plenty of fluids.
 Those diagnosed with dengue are also asked to wear insect repellent to prevent the spread of the disease to other mosquitoes and potentially other people.

 5. In what areas are people most at risk of being infected with dengue?